nunchistudio/websites/domains/temporal.land/pages/committee.md

 When the group comes to a decision in a meeting, the decision is tentative.
-Any group participant may object to a decision reached at a meeting within 7 days of publication of the decision on the GitHub Issue and/or announcement on the Slack channel.
-That decision must then be confirmed on the GitHub Issue and on the Slack channel.
+Any group participant may object to a decision reached at a meeting within 7 days of publication of the decision on the GitHub Issue and/or announcement on the channel on Discord.
+That decision must then be confirmed on the GitHub Issue and on the channel on Discord.
 This is a Call for Agreement.

-The Call for Agreement, when a decision is required, will be posted as a GitHub Issue or Pull Request, and must be announced both on the GitHub Sponsors Email Updates and the Slack channel.
+The Call for Agreement, when a decision is required, will be posted as a GitHub Issue or Pull Request, and must be announced both on the GitHub Sponsors Email Updates and the channel on Discord.
 It is an instrument to reach a time-bounded lazy consensus approval and requires a voting period of no less than 7 days to be defined (including a specific date and time in UTC).

 Each Call for Agreement will be considered independently, except for elections